Palau's Jellyfish Lake reopens as thousands of jellyfish return

 Coral Reef Research Foundation

 Palau has a history of standing tough when it comes to environmental protection -- every visitor entering Palau has to sign an eco-pledge -- but the closing of the lake was a communal effort.

-"The elders wanted the lake closed to allow it time to recover," says Chris Lubber, a representative of Palau Dive Adventures, a sustainable tour agency in Palau.
+"The elders wanted the lake closed to allow it time to recover," says Chris Lubba, a representative of Palau Dive Adventures, a sustainable tour agency in Palau.
 "Technically, the government never officially closed it."

 "Many responsible tour companies stopped doing tours there and frankly there were so few jellyfish there it really made no sense to go there."